Saeven/circlical-laminas-tailwind-forms/README.md

-# Themed Forms for Laminas (with optional Tailwind Goodies)
+# Themed Forms for Laminas (with optional Tailwind/Alpine Goodies)

 I built this rig to create a standardized "theme" approach to skinning Laminas forms.
 In a large team, people can often do things differently, rolling their own CSS.
 This puts a stop to this.